roots/bud/docs/installation.md

 npm install @roots/bud @roots/bud-cli --save-dev
 ```

-Technically, `@roots/bud-cli` is optional but most users will probably find it useful.
+Technically, the `@roots/bud-cli` package is optional but most users will probably find it useful.